-We are in month of November and the due date of completion of assessment i.e. 31st December is fast approaching.
-There are many issues which my professional colleagues ignores while appearing for assessment proceedings before Assessing Officer [AO].
+We are in month of July and the due date of completion of assessment i.e. 31st December is fast approaching.
+There are many issues which my professional colleagues ignore while appearing for assessment proceedings before Assessing Officer [AO].
 In this article, I tried to highlight some of those issues.

 Scrutiny assessment refers to the examination of a return of income by giving an opportunity to the assessee to substantiate the income declared and the expenses, deductions, losses, exemptions, etc. claimed in the return with the help of evidence.

 Presently the returns of income filed by the tax payers are accepted by the Income Tax Department without any questions.
 Only a small percentage of cases are getting selected for scrutiny.
 The cases are mostly selected through the process of computer assisted scrutiny selection (CASS) and there is no element of subjectivity in this process.

 In addition to the above CASS system, the cases where there is information about concealment of income, which may be based on an enquiry report, survey report or any other source, can also be selected for scrutiny.
 Only deserving cases are identified for scrutiny assessment in this manner.
 The selection in this manner is made by the AO only with the approval of higher authorities so that the selection is fair and proper.

 There is yet another category of cases in which scrutiny assessment is framed under section 143(3) of the Act.
 There is a provision in the Income Tax Act which enables the reopening of cases where there is reason to believe that any income has escaped assessment.
 This reopening can be resorted to even in cases which had been subjected to scrutiny assessment earlier.
 A case can be reopened within a period of four/six years from the end of the relevant assessment year depending upon the situations.